 What does a forensic accountant do?

-A forensic accountant works for a law enforcement agency or a large corporation, reviewing financial data for discrepancies and identifying potentially incriminating details that could contribute to a court case.
+A forensic accountant works for law enforcement agencies or large corporations, like insurance companies, to review financial data for discrepancies and identify potentially incriminating details that may contribute to a court case.
 These instances of criminality can include fraud, embezzlement and money laundering.

 How much do forensic accountants make?

 The national average salary for a forensic accountant is $79,753 per year, whereas federal agencies, such as the Federal Bureau of Investigation (FBI), offer their forensic accountants salaries averaging $69,977 per year.
 Based on these figures, you can estimate forensic accountants have the potential to earn between $70,000 and $90,000 per year.
 Additionally, your potential earnings can vary based on experience, education, location, skills and employer.

 For the most up-to-date salary information from Indeed, click on the links provided.